ni/nimi-python/docs/nidigital/class.rst

     .. py:attribute:: ppmu_allow_extended_voltage_range

         Enables the instrument to operate in additional voltage ranges where instrument specifications may differ from standard ranges.
 When set to True, this property enables extended voltage range operation.
 Review specification deviations for application suitability before using this property.
 NI recommends setting this property to False when not using the extended voltage range to avoid unintentional use of this range.
 The extended voltage range is supported only for PPMU, with the output method set to DC Voltage.
 A voltage glitch may occur when you change the PPMU output voltage from a standard range to the extended voltage range, or vice-versa, while the PPMU is sourcing.
-NI recommends temporarily changing the SELECTED_FUNCTION property to Off before sourcing a voltage level that requires a range change.
+NI recommends temporarily changing the :py:attr:`nidigital.Session.selected_function` property to Off before sourcing a voltage level that requires a range change.